Werner Enterprises is a transportation and logistics leader, with more than 8,000 trucks, 24,000 trailers and nearly 13,000 employees.

 B. LEGAL GROUNDS FOR COLLECTING AND PROCESSING PERSONAL DATA

 CONSENT.
-The legal ground for processing your personal data that we collect when you provide us with specific permission to do so, is your consent, which you may withdraw at any time by clicking on any unsubscribe link that we provide or by emailing [email protected]
+The legal ground for processing your personal data that we collect when you provide us with specific permission to do so, is your consent, which you may withdraw at any time by clicking on any unsubscribe link that we provide or contacting us via one of the submission methods noted in Section 1.

 CONTRACTUAL NECESSITY.
 We may process your personal data when it is necessary in order to enter into a contract with you or when it is necessary for the performance of a contract to which you are a party (e.g., processing credit card details in order to effect payment).